The-AI-Alliance/bartlebot/website/index.md

 Bartlebot is configured to use a Neo4j graph database.
 Neo4j provides [free sandbox](https://neo4j.com/sandbox/) instances.

-The URI goes in `graph.neo4j_uri` in `bartlebot.yml`
+Enter your Neo4j URI in `graph.neo4j_uri` in `bartlebot.yml`

 Set the values for `NEO4J_USERNAME` and `NEO4J_PASSWORD` as either environment variables or in the `graph` section of the configuraiton file (lower-cased).

-### Slack
+### Slack App

-Bartlebot is currently implemented as a Slack application.
-It needs to have the environment varaibles `SLACK_BOT_TOKEN` and `SLACK_APP_TOKEN` set.
+Bartlebot is implemented as a Slack application.
 See the [Proscenium Slack setup](https://github.com/The-AI-Alliance/proscenium/blob/main/docs/slack-app-setup.md) document.

-You will also need to set the id of the admin channel as `SLACK_ADMIN_CHANNEL_ID`.
+Provide the bot and app tokens in the environment varaibles `SLACK_BOT_TOKEN` and `SLACK_APP_TOKEN`, respectively.

+### Slack Channels

+The main channel for the law librarian feature is set by name in the configuration file as the key `production.scenes.law_library.channel`.
+Be sure that the Prosceinum app has been invited to that channel.

+Bartlebot requires a channel to be designated as the administration channel.
-If you don't happen to know this, run barblebot in verbose mode to see the list of channel ids subscribed to by Proscenium.
+If you don't have this value, run barblebot in verbose mode to see the list of channel ids subscribed to by Proscenium.

+The value can either be added as the value for `slack.slack_admin_channel_id` in the config file, or as an environment variable named `SLACK_ADMIN_CHANNEL_ID`.

 ### Building Data Dependencies